of CHIPPEWA VALLEY PICKLEBALL CLUB, INC.

 Section 6.
 Dues:

 All members shall be required, as a condition of continuing membership, to pay the dues as recommended by the Board of Directors and approved by the members at the annual meeting each year.
 Failure of any member to pay dues may be removed from membership rolls.
-Payment of all amounts past due by any member so removed shall reinstate that member to full membership status unless the member has been removed by the Board of Directors.
+Dues will be paid annually on a calendar year basis.

 Article 3.
 Board of Directors